MODERN SLAVERY STATEMENT

 This statement sets out BEUMER Group UK Limited’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
 This statement relates to actions and duties during the financial year 1 January 2021 to 31 December 2021.

-As part of manufacturing industry, BEUMER Group UK Limited recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
+As part of the manufacturing industry, BEUMER Group UK Limited recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 BEUMER Group UK Limited is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 Organisational structure and supply chains

 Responsibility for the organisation’s anti-slavery initiatives is as follows

-- Policies: The People and Culture department and the board are responsible for putting in place and reviewing policies and the process by which they were developed.
+- Policies: People & Culture and the board are responsible for putting in place and reviewing policies and the process by which they were developed.

 - Risk assessments: Health & Safety

 - Investigations/due diligence: Senior Management and the board are responsible for investigations and due diligence in relation to known or suspected instances of slavery and human trafficking.

 BEUMER Group UK Limited undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
 The organisation’s due diligence and reviews include:

 - mapping the supply chain broadly to assess particular product or geographical risks of modern slavery and human trafficking